Noise Levels in Pipers Meadow, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 865 Pipers Meadow residents, or 15.5%, live above that level.
 By land area, 31.5% of Pipers Meadow is above 55 dBA.

 Average noise levels for Pipers Meadow residents, grouped by direction from the center of Pipers Meadow.
-Eastern Pipers Meadow carries the highest population-weighted average; Central Pipers Meadow carries the lowest.
-Just 11% of residents in Central Pipers Meadow live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern Pipers Meadow.
+The highest population-weighted average is in southeastern Pipers Meadow; the lowest is in northwestern Pipers Meadow, where just 12% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Pipers Meadow